How does EBRD support Belarusian small and medium companies?

 Representative of ERBD gave an example of cooperation with Mark Formelle, which is engaged in the clothing production.
 It is one of the most successful project.

-The program has helped Mark Formelle to find a local marketing consultant to conduct consumer research, to develop the brand according to preferences of the target audience and to implement marketing plan to increase brand awareness.
+The program has helped Mark Formelle to find a local marketing consultant to conduct consumer research, find business cash advances and to develop the brand according to preferences of the target audience and to implement marketing plan to increase brand awareness.

 “Until 2012, the company’s flagship stores were like second-hand.
 Everything was dumped in boxes.
 We attracted foreign consultants who helped to resolve the issue.
 Now you can hear that Mark Formelle is an Italian company.
 However, it is Belarusian.
 Sales increase by 30-40% each year” – Denis Shavruk said.